Build Number Ranges

 Please note the following regarding values:

-Values must represent the actual build numbers, any made-up numbers must not be used (e.g.,
+Values must represent the actual build numbers, any made-up numbers must not be used (for example,

-until-buildmeans it will include all future builds (including unreleased IDE versions, which might impact compatibility later).
+until-buildmeans it will include all future builds.
+This includes future, yet unreleased versions and possibly new IDEs, which might impact compatibility later.

-until-buildto support all releases for the specific branch (i.e.,
+until-buildto support all releases for the specific branch (for example,

 Build Number Format